 GTMetrix

-GTMetrix is another website speed testing tool.
-It combines data from Google PageSpeed Insights and other sources to give you a comprehensive overview of your Web site's performance.
+GTMetrix is another tool for testing website speed.
+It combines data from Google PageSpeed Insights and other sources to give you a comprehensive overview of your website’s performance.
 GTMetrix also allows you to record videos of the loading process so you can see how users experience your Web page.

 Chrome DevTools

-Google Chrome's built-in developer tools provide in-depth information about the load time of your web pages.
-To access DevTools, right-click on your Web page and select "Inspect.
-Then go to the 'Network' tab and refresh the page.
+Google Chrome’s built-in developer tools provide in-depth information about the load time of your web pages.
+To open DevTools, right-click on your web page and select “Inspect.
+Then go to the ‘Network’ tab and refresh the page.
 DevTools shows the load time of each element on your web page, as well as the total load time, number of requests and page size.

 How to improve load time